Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 In today’s competitive candidate-driven talent market, employers can’t afford to lose qualified talent due to a poor candidate experience.

-By automating repetitive tasks such as answering FAQs, a recruiter chatbot can ensure the candidate experience isn’t suffering from a lack of communication on the recruiter’s end.
+By automating repetitive tasks such as answering FAQs, a recruitment chatbot can ensure the candidate experience isn’t suffering from a lack of communication on the recruiter’s end.

-Innovations in recruiting software such as AI for recruiting are poised to change the recruiter role in 3 major ways: speeding up screening, reducing unconscious bias, and creating a talent advisory function.
+Innovations such as AI for recruiting are poised to change the recruiter role in 3 major ways: speeding up screening, reducing unconscious bias, and creating a talent advisory function.

 Streamlining and automating the recruiting workflow with tools like AI will ironically allow us to become more “human” as it frees up more of our time.